 Protocol: Target Enrichment PCR

-Prepare the master mixes according to Table 4 and Table 5 in separate 1.5 ml LoBind tubes.
+Prepare the following master mixes as indicated in Tables 4 and 5 in separate 1.5 ml LoBind tubes.
 Mix well by pipetting up and down 10 times using a pipet set to 30 μl volume.